Clinical Pharmacy Practice

 The Library offers support for your course, including the books, eBooks, and journals you will need.
 We also offer online reading lists for many modules, workshops and drop-ins on searching skills and referencing, and much more.

 This course has been designed in collaboration with employers in both primary and secondary care to ensure that the course is kept up-to-date and in line with current practice and the demands of the workplace.
-The multi-disciplinary nature of the course enhances its appeal to employers and as a result, career prospects are excellent.

 Your employer will benefit from your completion of this course as it is designed to enable you to develop in the key competency areas for clinical practice.
 This will mean that you are able to make a valuable contribution to the provision of clinical pharmacy services through the application of aspects of your learning in areas such as direct patient care, personal, problem-solving, and management and organisation.